POSTED BY August 31, 2019 COMMENTS (15)ON

-After paying the income tax, one also have to file the IT return which is to declare your income earned from various sources, tax paid in advance, your TDS deducted in the financial year.
-It is also useful to claiming income tax refund.
+After paying the income tax, one also has to file the IT return which is to declare your income earned from various sources, tax paid in advance, your TDS deducted in the financial year.
+It is also useful for claiming income tax refund.

 There are different ITR forms for each class of individual i.e. salaried, or business/professional individual.
 Following is a brief classification of ITR forms –

 ITR 1 or Sahaj :